vibrationtoolbox/vibration_toolbox/CONTRIBUTING.rst

 Run -> Edit Configurations -> Add -> python tests -> pytest
 Then just set the path to the project directory.

-#.
-If the tests are passing, push your branch to github and then open a pull request.
+4. If the tests are passing, push your branch to github and then open a pull request.

+*Instructions bellow are directed to main developers*

 To make distribution.
 ---------------------